 In 2019, I won a place on the London Writers Awards (LWA) in the Literary Fiction category for my then novel-in-progress.
-The LWA is a 12-month professional development scheme run by the wonderful people at Spread the Word.
+The LWA is a 12-month professional development scheme run by the wonderful people at The London Writers Centre (formerly Spread the Word).

 My ambitions for the work changed over the course of the programme.
 Fiction no longer felt like the right container for what I wanted to say.
 In 2024, I applied for Developing Your Creative Practice funding from Arts Council England.
 Thanks to their generous support, I've been able to spend time playing with new shapes and forms.